rsnodgrass/hass-lunos/README.md

 ventilation, set fan speeds, and to toggle various additional modes such as summertime ventilation, exhaust only modes, etc. See the LUNOS installation details for more information on [how the LUNOS wall switches are installed](https://youtu.be/wQxiYQebs10?t=418).

-While this LUNOS integration allows control of the fan modes through Home Assistant apps and web consoles, the real power comes in supporting a wide variety of automation opportunities when paired with other third-party sensors:
+While this LUNOS integration allows control of the fan modes through Home Assistant apps, web consoles, and connected voice assistants such as Alexa, the real power comes in supporting a wide variety of automation opportunities when paired with other third-party sensors:

-* set LUNUS speeds to maximum when high CO2, VOCs, or radon is detected
+* set LUNOS speeds to maximum when high humidity, CO2, VOCs, or radon is detected

 * keeping LUNOS running at lower speeds, EXCEPT when air quality issues are detected, could provide a balance between LUNOS fan noise (which is already a very quiet fan) and maintaining optimal fresh indoor air quality